Swiftwater Rescue Technician

 - Takeaways & Documentation

-- Rescue 3’s River Rescue manual
+- Rescue 3’s River Rescue field guide

 - Personalized skill sheet signed by the instructor

 - Registration of training record in Rescue 3’s international database

 - Pre-planning for swiftwater rescues

 - Swiftwater hydrology and hazards

 - Helicopter rescue considerations